-When my 2.5 year old daughter, Addy, was between 4 and 7 months old, she struggled with separation anxiety.
+When my 2.5-year-old daughter, Addy, was between 4 and 7 months old, she struggled with separation anxiety.
 I noticed it the most when I would drop her off at childcare at our church on Wednesday mornings.
 I attended a Bible study group comprised of moms, and we would leave our children in the caring hands of volunteers in the church’s nursery.
 As a mother, it was much-needed time for me to sip coffee and find encouragement from friends.
-But saying goodbye at drop off was making my daughter and I very anxious.
+But saying goodbye at drop off was making my daughter and me very anxious.

 Unfortunately, it was hard to drop Addy off.
 She would start to scream as soon as I’d hand her over to her caregivers.
 “She cried non-stop for the first ten minutes,” they’d tell me when I got back.
 “And not just sad tears, either.
 She seemed angry!”
-I was, however, encouraged by the fact that at least she would stop crying after 10 or 15 minutes.
-As time passed, I found that Addy’s separation anxiety decreased as she got more familiar with the women who were watching her, and came to trust them.
+However, I was encouraged by the fact that at least she would stop crying after 10 or 15 minutes.
+As time passed, I found that Addy’s separation anxiety decreased as she became more familiar with the women who watched her and came to trust them.

 How to Say Goodbye at Drop Off